Thank you for reading our post, please rate this article at the end.

 Installing a soft start device for an RV air conditioner typically involves the following steps:

-- Disconnect Power: Ensure the RV’s electrical power is disconnected before proceeding with the installation.
+It’s important to understand the specific installation process for the particular device you have purchased. - Disconnect Power: Ensure the RV’s electrical power is disconnected before proceeding with the installation.
 This may involve disconnecting the RV from shore power or turning off the generator.

 - Locate Air Conditioner Control Board: Locate the control board of your RV air conditioner.
 The control board is typically found within the air conditioning unit itself, and accessing it may require removing the unit’s cover or accessing the control board compartment.